Digital-Voting-Team/customer-service/README.md

 # customer-service

-> :warning: **Postman docs**: Be sure it is up to date, I am to lazy to do it by myself....
+> :warning: **Postman docs**: Make sure they are up to date, I'm just too lazy to do it myself.....
 Please sync with docs/web_deploy!